CESNET/Nemea-Supervisor/README.md

 ```

 2) Daemon Mode:
-  Supervisor is executed with `--daemon` and runs as a process in backround
+  Program is executed with `-d (or --daemon)` argument and runs as a process in backround
   of the operating system.

 ```